 Courtesy borrowers and Penn alumni are not eligible to use interlibrary loan services at Penn.
 Courtesy borrowers should contact the service at their home institution or at their local public library.
 More information on courtesy and alumni borrowing can be found here: http://www.library.upenn.edu/borrowing/courtesy.html

 What kinds of materials can Interlibrary Loan provide?

 Through Interlibrary Loan you may request materials not owned by the Penn Libraries as well as Penn Libraries materials currently in use or otherwise unavailable to borrow.
 This includes materials that are checked out, non-circulating, on Reserve or missing.
-Formats that can be requested include books and journals, electronic articles or book chapters, DVD's, Music CD's and microfilm or microfiche.
+Formats that can be requested include physical books and journals (e-books not available), electronic articles or book chapters, DVD's, Music CD's and microfilm or microfiche.

 You will be notified by e-mail as soon as the material is received.
 Articles and book chapters will be delivered to your desktop electronically while physical items such as books or CD's will be available at the Circulation Desk of the library specified in the email.
 Some material is restricted by the lender for use only within Penn Libraries.

 How do I submit an Interlibrary Loan request?

 Use the Resource Sharing home page to get started.
 For a book request, start with either BorrowDirect or E-ZBorrow for the fastest service.
 If your title is not available in either of those services you will be given the option to pass the request on to Interlibrary Loan.
 Most DVD's, music CD's, microfilm and microfiche will need to be requested using the Interlibrary Loan Request Book link in the left-hand column.
 If you need an article or a book chapter, use the Request Article link in the left-hand column.